Skip to Content

 TocIntersectionObserverOptions.tsx

-"use client"; import { H2, Toc, TocProvider } from "@hyunjinno/react-toc"; export const TocIntersectionObserverOptions = () => { return ( <TocProvider className="mt-5 flex flex-row justify-between rounded-lg border border-gray-100 p-4 shadow" observerOptions={{ rootMargin: "-50% 0px -50% 0px" }} > <div className="flex flex-col gap-4"> <H2>d.1.
+import { Toc, TocProvider } from "@hyunjinno/react-toc"; import { H2 } from "@hyunjinno/react-toc/heading"; export const TocIntersectionObserverOptions = () => { return ( <TocProvider className="mt-5 flex flex-row justify-between rounded-lg border border-gray-100 p-4 shadow" observerOptions={{ rootMargin: "-50% 0px -50% 0px" }} > <div className="flex flex-col gap-4"> <H2>d.1.
 Heading</H2> <H2>d.2.
 Heading</H2> <H2>d.3.
 Heading</H2> <H2>d.4.
 Heading</H2> <H2>d.5.
 Heading</H2> </div> <Toc className="w-44" /> </TocProvider> ); };

 d.1.
 Heading